 - Growing sectors: Both cities benefit from Northern Powerhouse investment and HS2 connectivity improvements

-Both are major university cities, which shapes their culture, demographics, and dining scenes.
+Both are major university cities, and that shapes culture, demographics, and the dining scene in both.

 - Sheffield: University of Sheffield (Russell Group) and Sheffield Hallam — 60,000+ students in a city of 580,000.
 This gives Sheffield a youthful, affordable energy.